Amex Green Card review

 Here is our review of the American Express Platinum.

-The card does carry an annual fee of $150, but if you’re able to take advantage of the card’s benefits throughout the year, you can easily come out ahead.
+You can earn 45,000 Membership Rewards points after you spend $2,000 on purchases on your new card in your first six months.
+The card does carry an annual fee of $150, but if you’re able to take advantage of the card’s benefits throughout the year, you should easily come out ahead.

 For more credit card news, deals and analysis sign up for our newsletter here.